SpaceX rocket launch, landing test, delayed by weather

 The rocket, carrying a Dragon cargo ship bound for the International Space Station, had been slated to blast off Monday afternoon from Cape Canaveral Air Force Station, located just south of NASA’s Kennedy Space Center.

 Thick clouds and nearby rain showers scuttled the launch less than three minutes before liftoff.
-The flight was rescheduled for 4:10 p.m. on Tuesday.
+The flight was rescheduled for 4:10 p.m.
+EDT/2014 GMT on Tuesday.

 At a prelaunch press conference on Sunday, SpaceX Vice President Hans Koenigsmann put the odds of a successful landing at 75 or 80 percent.